 - Small businesses may be reluctant to offer retirement plans because of the perception of potential cost and complexity.

 Commerce’s November 2017 report on Retirement Readiness explores the situation in detail.

 We know that people are more likely to set aside money for retirement when they can do it through payroll deductions.
 Unfortunately, it’s hard for small businesses to sort out the options and afford to provide retirement plans to their employees.
 Our goal is to increase Washingtonians’ retirement savings by making it easier and less costly for smaller employers to provide retirement savings options to their workforce.

-The Marketplace can help
+The Marketplace Can Help

 Options at your fingertips.

 Users – both businesses and individuals – can comparison shop for retirement savings plans on the website.
 Information on the site will allow users to connect with plan administrators to sign up for and contribute to plans.
-Participation in the Marketplace by financial services firms, employers and employees is voluntary.
-Funds are portable, so when employees switch jobs, they can take their retirement savings with them.
+Participation in the Retirement Marketplace by financial services firms, employers and employees is voluntary.
+Enrollee contributions are portable, so when employees switch jobs, they can take their retirement savings with them.